 Seeing the place is never disappointing!
 It is full of aristocratic private villas , charming landscapes and enchanting beaches.
 It’s no surprise that it was the favored vacation location and origin of ideas for the Romantic English poets – from Shelley to Byron and D.H.
 Lawrence.

-Rain showers early with some sunshine later in the day.
-High near 80F.
-Winds SSW at 5 to 10 mph.
-Chance of rain 40%.
+Variable clouds with scattered thunderstorms.
+High 77F.
+Winds SSE at 5 to 10 mph.
+Chance of rain 60%.